FAQs

 Can I design with you and collaborate on the project?

 No and yes.
 For our full-design projects, we have our prospective patron complete our Patron Brief.
 This communicates to our team the patron’s desires in a brief document.
 Desires can include estimated square footages, the estimated project budget, the estimated construction budget, the desired use of the property as well as any goals the patron has for after the project has been completed.
-After this is completed, and only after we have made our portfolio of past projects available to the patron, we then assume full design and creative control for the project.
+After this is completed, and only after we have made our portfolio of past projects available to the patron, we then assume full design and creative control of the project.
 The Patron leans on us for our expertise and we make project design choices that constitute the ultimate look and feel for the finished project.
 This is a classic example of the patron-artist working relationship made prominent during the Italian Renaissance.

 What projects are you legally able to design?